Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 International trial leadership

 Cons: CRA roles require significant travel.
 Entry salaries are lower than MSL roles.
-Career advancement requires consistent upskilling in regulatory science.
+If you want career advancement you need to consistently do upskilling in regulatory science.

-How to get your first role: ICH-GCP certification is non-negotiable.
-Apply to CROs as a clinical trial assistant or junior CRA.
+How to get your first role: To get your first role you need to have ICH-GCP certification because it is non-negotiable.
+Apply to the post of CROs as a clinical trial assistant or you can also try for the post junior CRA.
 Regulatory affairs training adds significant value.

-Job description: Medical Affairs sits at the intersection of science, strategy, and communication within pharma.
-You develop medical strategies for products, review promotional and scientific materials for accuracy, support clinical publication planning, engage with external medical experts, and serve as the scientific conscience of the commercial organisation.
-It is an office-based, strategic role with significant influence over how medicines are positioned in the market.
+Job Description: Medical Affairs sits at the intersection of science, strategy and communication within pharma.
+You develop medical strategies for products, review their promotional and scientific materials where you check their accuracy, support clinical publication planning.
+Interact with medical medical experts and serve as the scientific conscience of the commercial organisation.
+It is a desk job with a significant role as you make the strategies and have influence over how medicines are positioned in the market.
 Medical affairs salary in India increases steeply with seniority making this one of the highest-earning long-term tracks for physician professionals in the corporate healthcare sector.

-Who hires in India: All major multinational pharma companies Roche, Johnson & Johnson, Bristol Myers Squibb, Merck, Eli Lilly, and others have Medical Affairs teams in India, primarily in Mumbai, Gurugram, and Bengaluru.
+Who Hires: All the major multinational pharma companies like Roche, Johnson & Johnson, Bristol Myers Squibb, Merck, Eli Lilly, and many more they all have Medical Affairs team primarily in Mumbai, Gurugram and Bangalore.

-Minimum eligibility: MD or DNB strongly preferred.
-MBBS doctors typically enter via MSL roles and transition into Medical Affairs after 3–4 years of field experience.
+Minimum Eligibility: MD or DNB degree is strongly preferred.
+The MBBS doctors can directly enter via the MSL roles and the transition into Medical Affairs after 3 to 4 years of field experience.

 Role